Posted on March 31, 2022

 Over the years, as a lecturer at numerous universities, Justice Breyer has contributed numerous articles to legal journals.

-The first remark that can be made about his academic work is that it deals almost exclusively with questions of administrative law and economic regulation.
+The first remark that can be made regarding his academic work is that it deals almost exclusively with questions of administrative law and economic regulation.
 His time in the antitrust department in the 1960s left an indelible mark, and there is hardly any state intervention in the country’s economic affairs that he did not applaud.
 His 1984 book, Regulation and Its Reformdevotes entire chapters to how the state should set all kinds of prices in industries where it has given monopolies to certain operators…

 His court decisions – if you can call them that – mirror his academic work.

-As for his mainstream books – Making Our Democracy Work and Active Liberty: Interpreting Our Democratic Constitution – they are at odds with the philosophy of the Founding Fathers who were rightly afraid of the idea that the majority of the population could impose its will on the various minorities.
+As for his mainstream books – Making Our Democracy Work and Active Liberty: Interpreting Our Democratic Constitution – they are at odds with the philosophy of the Founding Fathers who were rightly afraid of the idea that the majority of the population might impose its will on the various minorities.

 Rather than deciding whether Judge Breyer is more or less on the left than Judge Jackson, we should therefore ask ourselves how statist he is.